TRANSNET has implemented additional procedures for all vessels entering South African ports in a bid to contain the Novel Coronavirus.

-- All yachts arriving in the country from all areas must reported to South African Police Services and Port Health Department.
+- All yachts arriving in the country from all areas must report to South African Police Services and Port Health Department.
 The skipper is to be informed to ensure that he and his crew remain isolated on-board the vessel until cleared by Port Health.

 - TNPA marine pilots are to use appropriate medical masks and gloves when receiving vessels from affected areas

-- All employees of TNPA that are interfacing with affected vessels have been made aware of the procedures to be followed and have been provided with appropriate masks and gloves to be worn when going onboard the vessels.
+- All employees of TNPA that are interfacing with affected vessels have been made aware of the procedures to be followed and have been provided with appropriate masks and gloves to be worn when going on board the vessels.